baishusama/es6-quicktest/README.md

 ## Introduction

-This project is for testing es6 demos with a wet finger.
+This project is for testing some es6 demos with a wet finger.

 ## Install